 The first settlers of European descent arrived in the area we know as Lodi in 1846; finding what Ralph A. Clark (Lodi —Images of America) described as "an abundant paradise," perched just a few feet above sea level, sandwiched between the lower foothills of the Sierra Nevada mountain range to the east, and the lower elevation, freshwater marshland of the Sacramento-San Joaquin River Delta and Carquinez Strait to the immediate west.

 The Carquinez Strait connects Suisun Bay (where the Sacramento and San Joaquin Rivers flowing down from Sierra Nevada meet) with San Pablo Bay (the northern extension of San Francisco Bay).
-The entire Sacramento-San Joaquin River Delta dates back approximately 10,000 years, when seismic activity drained the inland sea that covered the entire San Joaquin Valley (geologically, stretching over 400 miles from present-day Redding in Northern California's Shasta County to Bakersfield in Kern County) into the Pacific Ocean.
-With most of its elevation lying at least 15-ft. below sea level, the Delta area is the only break in the entire California Coast Ranges — hence, exerting a huge impact on the climate of the farmlands surrounding the City of Lodi that are directly adjoining.
+The entire Sacramento-San Joaquin River Delta dates back approximately 10,000 years when ocean levels began to rise following the last Ice Age.
+The Delta area is the only break in the entire California Coast Ranges, caused about 560,000 years ago when seismic activity drained the freshwater lake that once covered the entire San Joaquin Valley (geologically, stretching over 400 miles from present-day Redding in Northern California's Shasta County to Bakersfield in Kern County) into the Pacific Ocean.
+With most of its elevation lying at least 15 ft. below sea level, the Delta area exerts a huge impact on the climate of the farmlands surrounding the City of Lodi that are directly adjoining.

 The Native American tribe occupying this plush pocket of riparian growth just prior to the onslaught of settlers from Europe and other states was the Plains Miwok; most of whom had already succumbed to a malaria epidemic that ravaged San Joaquin Valley's indigenous population in 1832.
 By 1835 most of them were moved (voluntarily and forcibly) to the Franciscan order's Mission San José; and even after the Alta California missions were secularized in 1838, John Sutter (who founded Sutter's Fort in the area of what became Sacramento) was said to have played off the few surviving Plains Miwok families against other groups to successfully gain control of their lands.

-The settlement near the banks of the Mokelumne River (mokul is a corruption of the Miwok word for river, and umne means "people of") would not become known as Lodi until 1874.
-It was originally called Mokelumne, and officially established as a town in 1869 after a group of major landowners persuaded Central Pacific Railroad to make it a stop between Stockton and Sacramento.
+The settlement near the banks of the Mokelumne River (mogul is a corruption of the Miwok word for river, and one means "people of") would not become known as Lodi until 1874.
+It was originally called Mokelumne and was officially established as a town in 1869 after a group of major landowners persuaded the Central Pacific Railroad to make it a stop between Stockton and Sacramento.
 Steps from the railway station, the site of the town's first buildings at the corner of present-day Sacramento and Pine Streets — where the landmark Lodi Arch would later be erected (to commemorate the 1907 Tokay Carnival) — was chosen because it sits on slightly higher ground, less prone to the Mokelumne River's frequent flooding.

 Lodi was incorporated as a city in 1906; by which time agriculture was firmly established as the surrounding region's main industry: today, in the early 2000s, led by almonds and walnuts in annual total revenue, followed close behind by wine grapes, then other fruits (particularly cherries) and an enduring dairy industry.